 - Place the almonds in the pan and bake for 5 minutes.

 - In a bowl, stir together the liquid smoke, maple syrup, tamari, coconut oil, paprika, and turmeric.

 - Pour the liquid smoke mixture over the almonds and stir gently to ensure each piece is covered.

 - Bake for 5 minutes.
-Remove from the oven and stir to redistribute the seasoning some more.
-Return the pan to the oven and bake for 5 more minutes.
+Remove from the oven and stir to redistribute the seasoning.
+Return the pan to the oven and bake for 5 to 10 minutes.
 Be sure to keep an eye on them because they burn easily.
 Remove from the oven, sprinkle with sea salt, and allow the almond to cool.

 - Once cool, transfer to a lidded container to store.
 They will keep for up to 10 days at room temperature.